robsingh/leetsolutions/README.md

 ## Description

-This repository contains solutions to the 'free' questions on coding platform Leetcode.
-I do not have the premium version of Leetcode.
+This repository contains my solutions to the free problems on Leetcode.
+Since I do not have access to the premium version, the focus is solely on publicly available questions.
-It contains solutions to problems of all topics, be it Array, String, Hash Table, Graphs and what not.

-## Languages or Frameworks used
+## Problem Categories

+The solutions cover a wide range of topics, including:
+* Arrays
+* Strings
+* Hash Tables
+* Graphs
+* And more!

+## Language

-I have submitted my solutions in Python, since my focus is on Python at this point of time.
+All solutions are implemented in Python, as I am currently focusing on mastering this language.

 ## Contributions

-If you would like to contribute to this repository in any possible way, be it helping writing better code, or anything, please free to raise a PR.
+Contributions are welcome!
+If you'd like to help improve the code or add new solutions, feel free to open a Pull Request (PR).
+Any feedback or suggestions for writing better code are highly appreciated.

-Thank you.
+Thank you!